coolbho3k/manuf/README.md

 Copying
 ---
-This library does not link to Wireshark's manuf database, so I have chosen to publish it under the LGPLv3 instead of the GPLv2.
+This library does not link to Wireshark's manuf database; it merely parses it, so I have chosen to publish it under the LGPLv3 instead of the GPLv2.
 The manuf database is provided for your convenience in this repository, but will not be updated often.

 * License for Python library: LGPLv3
 * License for manuf database: GPLv2